 This Cherry Oatmeal Bake Recipe is a sweet oatmeal dish with bits of cherry throughout and is made with whole food ingredients.

-Fall and winter is a cozy time of year when we seem to crave warmth and heartiness during our meal times.
+Fall and winter are cozy times of the year when we seem to crave warmth and heartiness during our meal times.
 Which can be more difficult to provide on the typical weekday breakfast.
 I like finding little breakfast ideas that can be made up quickly and are in fact, comforting and delicious.
 This Cherry Oatmeal Bake is a whole food recipe that is light on sugar and big on taste.
 It is warm and satisfying on a cold morning.
 Making it a great option for an easy, satisfying breakfast.

-Yet even on days when I still have the time, popping in this breakfast bake is something I do often.
-Leaving me time to work in the garden before the heat comes or catching up on the laundry all the while breakfast is baking away.
+Yet even on days when I still have the time, popping this breakfast bake into the oven is something I do often.
+Leaving me time to work in the garden before the heat comes or catch up on the laundry all the while breakfast is baking away.

 Why I Love This Recipe

 As much as I love to cook and bake.
 We are doing three meals a day for 7 days a week, which is a ton of cooking and baking.
 I love the fact that a recipe like this allows me to throw it together and pop it into the oven.
 Proving a healthy delicious meal with minimum effort.
 In this recipe, I have chosen to feature pitted cherries.
 However, any berry that you love will do.